 - Hair or synthetic brushes?

 Well apart from the ethical issues here, which I’ll trust you to make your own mind on.
 Which work better?
 The simple answer is that it depends on the type of makeup you’ll be using.
 Synthetic brushes work best with liquid and cream makeups.
 Real hair brushes work better for powders.
+For more kits that can make you instantly stunning, check out lashbombsalon.

 - How to keep them clean?